avineshwar/secretgrind/README.md

 	==123==

 We see that the tainted memory region [0x51ec040 - 0x51ec057] was tainted because of a call to read() in libc, and the call originated from the main() function.
-Furthermore, the tainted region belongs to the "parent" block [0x51ec040 - 0x51ec071] which is 50-byte long.
+Furthermore, the tainted region belongs to the "parent" block [0x51ec040 - 0x51ec071] which is 50-byte long ("malloc(LEN)").
 The block was malloc()'ed by the main() function.
 There is a strange line about "malloc (vg_replace_malloc.c:XXX)": this is an artifact of Valgrind's instrumentation and can be ignored in practice.

 4.5 Sometimes it can be difficult to pinpoint which instruction is responsible for the tain, especially when it is because of register pressure, calling convention, etc.